lshpaner/eda_toolkit/source/eda_plots.rst

 2D Partial Dependence Plots
 -----------------------------

-The ``plot_2d_pdp`` function generates 2D partial dependence plots for individual features or pairs of features.
-These plots are essential for examining the marginal effect of features on the predicted outcome.
+The ``plot_2d_pdp`` function generates 2D partial dependence plots (PDPs) for specified features or pairs of features.
+These plots help analyze the marginal effect of individual or paired features on the predicted outcome.

+**Key Features**:

-- **Grid and Individual Plots**: Generate all 2D partial dependence plots in a grid layout or as separate individual plots, offering flexibility in presentation.
+- **Flexible Plot Layouts**: Generate all 2D PDPs in a grid layout, as separate individual plots, or both for maximum versatility.
-- **Customization Options**: Control the figure size, font sizes for labels and ticks, and the wrapping of long titles to ensure the plots are clear and informative.
+- **Customization Options**: Adjust figure size, font sizes for labels and ticks, and wrap long titles to ensure clear and visually appealing plots.
-- **Saving Plots**: The function provides options to save the plots in PNG or SVG formats, and you can specify whether to save all plots, only individual plots, or just the grid plot.
+- **Save Plots**: Save generated plots in PNG or SVG formats with options to save all plots, only individual plots, or just the grid plot.

-.. function:: plot_2d_pdp(model, X_train, feature_names, features, title="PDP of house value on CA non-location features", grid_resolution=50, plot_type="grid", grid_figsize=(12, 8), individual_figsize=(6, 4), label_fontsize=12, tick_fontsize=10, text_wrap=50, image_path_png=None, image_path_svg=None, save_plots=None, file_prefix="partial_dependence")
+.. function:: plot_2d_pdp(model, X_train, feature_names, features, title="Partial dependence plot", grid_resolution=50, plot_type="grid", grid_figsize=(12, 8), individual_figsize=(6, 4), label_fontsize=12, tick_fontsize=10, text_wrap=50, image_path_png=None, image_path_svg=None, save_plots=None, file_prefix="partial_dependence")

-    Generate 2D partial dependence plots for specified features using the given machine learning model.
-The function allows for plotting in grid or individual layouts, with various customization options for figure size, font sizes, and title wrapping.
-Additionally, the plots can be saved in PNG or SVG formats with a customizable filename prefix.
+    Generate and save 2D partial dependence plots for specified features using a trained machine learning model.
+The function supports grid and individual layouts and provides options for customization and saving plots in various formats.

     :param model: The trained machine learning model used to generate partial dependence plots.
     :type model: estimator object